 The touchscreen takes some getting used to but quickly becomes clear why it needs some force when running.
 It’s great that the watch is waterproof although if worn in the shower it keeps thinking the screen is being touched if the watch is locked.

-If you are a keen runner and want a watch that will help you improve or keep you updated on performance with some great data the Garmin 630 is the perfect choice.
+If you are a keen runner and want a watch that will help you improve or keep you updated on performance with some great data, the Garmin 630 is a perfect choice.
 It’s clearly aimed at all types of runners and can handle training programmes and various types of runs (e.g. long runs, intervals, etc.).
 The basic smart functionality is a nice-to-have, but for me would not be the feature that sells the watch.
 The battery life for a product like this is also amazing.

 So if you are serious about running this watch is ideal.
-I would not recommend it to someone that only goes on the occasional run, but if you are running 3x or more per week and love data this watch is a real winner.
+I would not recommend it to someone that only goes on the occasional run, but if you are running 3x or more per week and love data, this watch is a real winner.

-Review: Andy Puddick
+Review by Andy Puddick